ROCm/rccl/tools/topo_expl/README.md

 ### Available Models

 Run `./topo_expl` without arguments to see the list of available models.
-Each model represents a different hardware configuration:
+Each model represents a different hardware configuration.
+[Each model file inside](./models) that pertains to a particular GPU model can be output by RCCL through setting the environment variable `NCCL_TOPO_DUMP_FILE`.
+They have been generated for simplicity.

 ## Example Usage: Print RCCL's algorithm/protocol selections